pellekrogholt/TalkingBadge/Applications/Android Application/readme.rst

 This is a simple modified version that makes it:

-- possible to use app with no login (because lots of logic / setup is done Logi activity we keep this one).
+- possible to use app with no login (because lots of logic / setup is done in the "Logi activity" we keep this one for now).

 - send vibrate command.